freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Step.md

 ## Step() Constructor

-This default constructor starts with an empty list of stimulus-locator pairs and zero display time.
+This default constructor starts with an empty list of `Stimulus`-`Locator` pairs and zero display time.

 ```csharp
 public Step();